- Master of Arts in Education

 - Master of Science in Community Psychology

-We offer four master’s degree programs for women and men:
+We offer four master’s degree programs and one doctorate degree program for women and men:

 Master of Arts in Education

 Our MA concentrates on teaching, learning and assessment.
 It is designed for licensed teachers in K-12 schools, technical and community college teachers, those wishing to become teachers, and business professionals working in, or planning to work in, instructional design, training, human resource or organizational development in business, government and not-for-profit agencies.
 We offer a number of specializations.

 Real-world situation and cross-functional coursework – as well as the highly experiential teaching methods in our MBA program – are designed to sharpen and enhance your abilities to lead, manage, create and compete in today’s and tomorrow’s global marketplace.

 Master of Science in Nursing

 A focus on integrated, experiential and reflective learning differentiates our MSN degree.
 We offer two tracks, specially designed for baccalaureate-prepared licensed registered nurses to become family nurse practitioners or clinical nurse specialists (CNS) and nurse educators who wish to put advanced theory into practice with patients, staff and/or students.